Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/LidarProcessing.rst

    Figure 2.
 The Plugin Manager in QGIS 3.6.

-To make use of FUSION inside QGIS you have to make some initial settings.
-In the *Processing Toolbox*, click on the monkey wrench (Options) and configure FUSION as shown in Figure 3.
+To make use of FUSION inside QGIS you have to configure some initial settings.
+In the *Processing Toolbox*, click on the monkey wrench (*Options*) and configure FUSION as shown in Figure 3.
 Remember to point to the directory where FUSION is installed on your system.
 If successful, a FUISON-menu should have appeared in the Processing toolbox.